Student Code of Conduct

 If a grade is being disputed because of alleged discrimination or harassment, a student is not required to meet with the instructor.
 In these cases, the student should submit a grade appeal in writing to be processed by the Dean of Students.

 Saybrook University’s SAP policy follows all federal and state regulations, and is designed to ensure the timely and successful completion of our degree programs.
 The following policy outlines the academic requirements for Satisfactory Academic Progress, and details how SAP is measured.
-Please note that this policy is in addition to and supersedes any progress or performance policies in place for your school or program.
+Please note that this policy is in addition to any progress or performance policies in place for your school or program.

 Satisfactory Academic Progress (SAP) is evaluated at the end of every semester.
 Please contact the Registrar’s Office with any questions concerning the requirements outlined in this policy.
 This policy applies to all coursework accepted and applied in transfer as well as attempted at Saybrook University.